stonefl/stonefl.github.io/_drafts/2020-01-15-run-dataflow-jobs-in-a-shared-vpc-on-gcp.md

 ![org_structure.JPG]({{site.baseurl}}/img/post/org_structure.JPG)

-For the best practices, I have setup the following constraints in the `Organization Policies` page under the organization's `IAM & Admin` menu.
+For the best practices, the Organiztion Admin has setup the following constraints in the `Organization Policies` page under the organization's `IAM & Admin` menu.

 |   Constraint   |   Configuration      |  Exaplanation |
 | ------------- | -------------  |------------- |